cgalliva/local-ai-packaged/README.md

    until Ollama finishes downloading Llama3.1.
 You can inspect the docker console logs to check on the progress.
 6. Make sure to toggle the workflow as active and copy the "Production" webhook URL!
-7. Open <http://localhost:3000/> in your browser to set up Open WebUI.
+7. Open <http://localhost:8082/> in your browser to set up Open WebUI.
-You’ll only have to do this once.
+You'll only have to do this once.
 You are NOT creating an account with Open WebUI in the setup here, it is only a local account for your instance!
 8. Go to Workspace -> Functions -> Add Function -> Give name + description then paste in the code from `n8n_pipe.py`